-These uses should be accessory uses attached Agri-tourism, to and subordinated to the larger active farm Commercial Food Processing, operation.
-On-farm wineries, • On-farm breweries, Specific design standards should be • On farm cideries, developed for such agri-tourism uses, to On-farm distilleries, ensure safe ingress and egress, adequate • Farmstands, parking, the safety of site visitors, site Farmers' markets lighting, controls on outdoor displays, signs, Farm worker housing and buffers between the site and neighboring properties.
+These uses should be accessory uses attached to and subordinated to the larger active farm operation.

+Specific design standards should be developed for such agri-tourism uses, to ensure safe ingress and egress, adequate parking, the safety of site visitors, site lighting, controls on outdoor displays, signs, and buffers between the site and neighboring properties.